azarketa/Thermodynamics-theoretical-pills/source/21_The_isentropic_efficiency.md

 In this diagram, an **isentropic process** appears as a **vertical line** ($\Delta s=0$), while the **actual process** curves to the right ($\Delta s>0$), revealing the internal entropy generation.

-:::{admonition} Note: the Mollier diagram
+:::{note} Note: the Mollier diagram
-:class: note, dropdown
+:class: dropdown
 The **$h–s$ diagram** (or **Mollier diagram**) is a key graphical tool in thermodynamics.
 It allows visual comparison between: